getsentry/raven-python/docs/breadcrumbs.rst

 .. py:function:: raven.breadcrumbs.register_special_log_handler(name_or_logger, callback)

-    This registers a callback as a handler for a given logger.
-This can be used to ignore or convert log messages.
-The callback is invoked with the following arguments: ``logger, level, msg, args, kwargs``.
-    If the callback returns `False` nothing is logged, if it returns `True` the default handling kicks in.
+    Registers a callback for log handling.
+The callback is invoked with given arguments: `logger`, `level`, `msg`, `args` and `kwargs` which are the values passed to the logging system.
+If the callback returns true value the default handling is disabled.
+Only one callback can be registered per one logger name.
+Logger tree is not traversed so calling this method with `spammy_module` argument will not silence messages from `spammy_module.child`.

     Typically it makes sense to invoke
-    :py:func:`~raven.breadcrumbs.record` from it.
+    :py:func:`~raven.breadcrumbs.record` from it unless you want to silence a message based on its attributes other than `level`.

 .. py:function:: raven.breadcrumbs.register_logging_handler(callback)